New regulation prohibiting lead shot over wetlands takes effect from 15 February 2023

-The REACH regulation prohibiting lead shot over wetlands will take effect from 15 February 2023 onwards in all EEA countries.
+The REACH regulation prohibiting lead shot over wetlands took effect from 15 February 2023 onwards in all EEA countries.
 The text of the regulation is available here with translations in the different languages.
 The regulation will prohibit discharging and carrying lead shot in or within 100 metres of wetlands.

 Most EU Member States already have national laws in place except for Poland, Ireland, Romania, Slovenia and Malta.
 It is useful to note that waterbird hunting is not a popular activity in Slovenia and Malta has very few wetlands.
 FACE has supported the phasing out of lead shot over wetlands for 20 years and current national laws have been designed in accordance with national conditions.